countable-web/open-source-corporation/OKRS.md

   * Be objectively measurable (on a scale of zero to one).
 Anyone who measures independently should get the same number.
   * Be sufficient to meet the objective.
   * Measure the transaction where value is created for real users as closely as possible.
 Do not measure task completion, measure "number of people helped", "amount of money made/saved", or a worst "amount of actionable information gained".
+  * It's helpful to include a mix of qualitative and quantitative KRs for your objective.

 ### Our OKR Spreadsheet